Taro Ishida (composer)

-Taro Ishida (born 8 November 1979) is a Japanese composer and music producer who specializes in gagaku, a type of classical Japanese music.
+Taro Ishida (born November 8, 1979) is a Japanese composer and music producer who specializes in gagaku, a type of classical Japanese music.
 He is best known for arranging the soundtrack for the Hollywood series Shogun, which was nominated for multiple Emmy Awards, including Outstanding Music Composition and Main Title Theme Music.

 Early life and education

-Taro Ishida was born in Boston, Massachusetts, and spent his early childhood in the United States before moving to Japan.
-He studied Chinese literature at Sophia University and later pursued music at the Tokyo University of the Arts, where he specialized in electronic acoustics, composition, ethnomusicology, and Gagaku, a form of traditional Japanese court music.
-Ishida graduated with a master's degree and began his career as a professional composer while still a student.
+Taro Ishida was born in Boston, Massachusetts, and later moved to Japan.
+He studied Chinese literature at Sophia University before enrolling at the Tokyo University of the Arts, where he studied composition, electronic music, and related fields, including gagaku, a form of traditional Japanese court music.
+He completed a master's degree and began working as a professional composer during his studies.

 Career

-In 2016, Ishida was appointed music director for the projection mapping event “Haruka” in Fukushima, following in the footsteps of renowned artists Ryuichi Sakamoto and Otomo Yoshihide.
+In 2016, Ishida was appointed music director for the projection mapping event "Haruka" in Fukushima, following in the footsteps of renowned artists Ryuichi Sakamoto and Otomo Yoshihide.
 In 2018, he founded Drifter Inc., with the aim of musical innovation within the realm of Gagaku.

 He has created music for institutions:Tokyo Metropolitan Teien Art Museum, the Pompidou Centre, and the Mori Art Museum, including corporate clients: NHK, UNIQLO, and HONDA.

-In 2021, Ishida launched the Gagaku project “Donburako” with artists Oorutaichi and members of the Reigakusha Ensemble, focusing on reimagining ancient Japanese music for contemporary audiences.
+In 2021, Ishida launched the Gagaku project "Donburako" with artists Oorutaichi and members of the Reigakusha Ensemble, focusing on reimagining ancient Japanese music for contemporary audiences.

-Recent Works
+Recent work

-In 2024, Taro Ishida participated as an arranger in the soundtrack for the Hollywood series SHOGUN, produced by and starring Hiroyuki Sanada.
-He worked alongside Atticus Ross, Leopold Ross, and Nick Chuba, incorporating elements of Japanese traditional music into the score.
-While SHOGUN won the Emmy Award for Outstanding Drama Series, the soundtrack itself was nominated for Outstanding Music Composition and Main Title Theme Music at the Emmy Awards.
+In 2024, Ishida served as the overall music arranger for the FX historical drama series Shōgun, produced by and starring Hiroyuki Sanada.
+He arranged the in-series cues and coordinated recordings of Japanese traditional music in Japan, working with the Los Angeles–based composing team including Atticus Ross, Leopold Ross, and Nick Chuba.

+The series' score and main title theme were nominated at the 76th Primetime Emmy Awards for Outstanding Music Composition for a Series (Original Dramatic Score) and Outstanding Original Main Title Theme Music.

+The Shōgun score was also nominated for Best Score Soundtrack for Visual Media (Includes Film and Television) at the 67th Annual Grammy Awards.

+In 2025, Ishida released the album Tokoyo, a project based on gagaku and combined with elements of contemporary music, classical strings, and electronic sound.

+In March 2026, he gave lectures and performances on gagaku in Europe, including events at Kultur im Trafo in Munich, the Japan Cultural Institute in Cologne, the Leipzig Book Fair, and the Maison de la culture du Japon à Paris.

+In 2026, Ishida was appointed as a visiting professor at Kyoto University of the Arts.